Notice of Privacy Practices

 Government Audits

-We are required to disclose a participant’s protected health information to the Secretary of the United States Department of Health and Human Services when the Secretary is investigating or determining our compliance with the HIPAA privacy rule.
+We are required to disclose PHI and SUD records to the Secretary of the United States Department of Health and Human Services when investigating or determining our compliance.

 Disclosures to a Participant

-When a participant requests, we are required to disclose to a participant the portion of that participant’s protected health information that contains medical records, billing records, and any other records used to make decisions regarding a participant’s health care benefits.
-We are also required, when requested, to provide a participant with an accounting of most disclosures of a participant’s protected health information where the disclosure was for reasons other than for payment, treatment or health care operations, and where the protected health information not disclosed pursuant to a participant’s individual authorization.
-Such requests must be made through the Covered Entity.
+Upon request, we are required to disclose to a participant the portion of PHI and SUD records that contain medical records, billing records, and other records used to make decisions regarding health care benefits.
+We are also required, when requested, to provide an accounting of most disclosures not for payment, treatment, or health care operations, and not made pursuant to individual authorization.

-For certain health information, participants can tell us their choices about what we share.
-If a participant has a clear preference for how we share his/her information in the situations described below, talk to us.
-Tell us what you want us to do, and we will follow your instructions.
+For certain health information, a participant can tell us your choices about what we share.
+If a participant has a clear preference for how we share information in the situations below, tell us what you want us to do, and we will follow your instructions.

-In these cases, participants have both the right and choice to tell us to:
+In these cases, a participant has both the right and choice to tell us to:

-- Share information with your family, close friends, or others involved in payment for a participant’s care
+• Share information with family, close friends, or others involved in payment for care.

-If a participant is not able to tell us his/her preference, for example if he/she is unconscious, we may go ahead and share the participant’s information if we believe it is in his/her best interest.
-We may also share a participant’s information when needed to lessen a serious and imminent threat to health or safety.
+If a participant is not able to tell us preference (e.g., unconscious), we may share information if we believe it is in the participant's best interest, or to lessen a serious and imminent threat.

 Personal Representatives